amey-56/HPCL-Case-Comp--Finals/README.md

 # Writing the README content to a file
-readme_content = this is for a  """
+readme_content = this is for a case comp """
 # Project Name: Project 3

 ## Project Description